UniTime/unitime-doc/edit-room-group.md

 * **Abbreviation**
 	* Abbreviation that will be displayed in the [Rooms](rooms) screen

+* **Default** (admin)
+	* The administrator can decide whether this room group is default or not
+	* Only global rooms can be default
+	* A default room group is automatically required for all newly created scheduling subparts (e.g., Required Classroom)

 * **Global** (admin)
 	* The administrator can decide whether this room group is global or not